VI Program Handbook

 Section 8: Notes

-I have additional tabbed dividers for each student that I serve directly and a separate tab for students I serve on a consult basis.
-Within each student tab I include data collection, a copy of the student's unique needs and corresponding school map.
-I keep a copy of my weekly schedule in the back sleeve of the binder for quick reference (Use only first names or abbreviations for confidentiality!).
+I have additional tabbed dividers for each student that I serve directly and a separate tab for students I serve on a consulting basis.
+Within each student tab, I include data collection, a copy of the student's unique needs and corresponding school map.
+I keep a copy of my weekly schedule in the back cover of the binder for quick reference (Use only first names or abbreviations for confidentiality!).